The Scorpion King

 - Action Girl: For being able to held their own against a Physical God in a duel, even though she is no match to said god's powers she gets points for bravery.

 - The Chick: In Mathayus' group, since she is the only girl and is his love interest.

 - Doomed by Canon: Since Akkadians are believed to have been wiped out, Layla is presumed to have died a long time ago.

 - Jumped at the Call: She is eager to be an warrior and joins Mathayus in his quest after escaping from an arranged marriage with a sheep farmer.

-- Tag Along Chronicler: He is a Greek poet that accompanied the heroes to find a tale worth narrating.
+- Tag Along Chronicler: A Greek poet accompanying the heroes to find a tale worthy of narrating.

 - The Smart Guy: He is very cultured and is annoyed at others not being well-versed in myths as they are.